Coronavirus News: 33 confirmed COVID-19 cases in New York, officials say

 Eyewitness News also learned Friday morning that a rabbi is among the patients in Westchester County.

-The rabbi of Young Israel of New Rochelle, the synagogue at the center of the coronavirus, had tested positive.
+The rabbi of Young Israel of New Rochelle, the synagogue at the center of the coronavirus outbreak, had tested positive.
 He was already in self-quarantine.
 He also teaches classes at Yeshiva University in Washington Heights.

 "I have the virus and am doing reasonably well," he wrote in a letter to the congregation.
 "Admittedly, it is hard to comply with the burden the State has placed on us.
 But as we see, despite all these measures the amount of people testing positive is increasing.
 We all have to be careful to comply.
 I have heard alarming reports that some of our members who should remain in quarantine have repeatedly violated it.
 This, obviously, is irresponsible."